 In general, corporations that maintain two or more classes of members are required to seek approval from each class of member in respect of amendments to the corporation’s articles that alter the membership structure of the corporation.

 The forms required to make corporate amendments to federal non-share capital corporations have changed.
-Copies of the new forms may be found here.
-Service fees and turnaround times for non-share capital filings with Corporations Canada may be found here.
+Copies of the new forms may be found on the Government of Canada’s website.
+Service fees and turnaround times for non-share capital filings with Corporations Canada are also available on the website.